 Q: What is the CK Chu Tai Chi Teacher Certification program?

 A: In an effort to make transparent the necessary requirements for a teacher of tai chi, CK Chu Tai Chi established a teacher-training program based on the standards and best practices developed by Grandmaster C.K.
 Chu.
 This program offers teaching certificates to those students who fulfill certain criteria and demonstrate a correct knowledge of the art and science of tai chi.
 There are four certificates that build on each other, in the same way a master’s degree follows a bachelor’s degree.
-The program is under the direction of Master Hyland Harris and administered by Jeremy Hubbell.
-If you are interested in joining the program, speak to Jeremy.
+The program is under the direction of Master Hyland Harris.

 Q: What are the five teacher certificates?